SysFate/MULTILAYER/README.md

 ## Description

-A powerfull tool for visualising, navigate and analysing spatial transcriptomics.
+A powerfull tool for visualising, navigate and analysing spatial transcriptomics data.

 ## Run